 - A strong focus on Indigenous success, Reconciliation and connection of shareholder value to community impact

-- Corporate and financial governance in listed, private and not-for-profit companies
+- Contemporary corporate governance in listed, private and not-for-profit companies

 Previous Experience:

-She has provided consulting services since 2021 to the University of Sydney, Scanlan Theodore, the Criterion Institute, the Paul Ramsay Foundation, Melbourne Indigenous Transition School and Shalom Gamarada.
-Her consulting services cover gender-lens investing; systems lift to the NFP sector, Indigenous empowerment and corporate governance.
+Since 2021 Shirley has provided consulting services to the University of Sydney, Scanlan Theodore, the Criterion Institute (US), the Paul Ramsay Foundation, Melbourne Indigenous Transition School and Shalom Gamarada.
+Her consulting services cover gender-lens investing; systems lift to the NFP sector, Indigenous empowerment and contemporary corporate governance.

 Expertise